cariad/comprehemd/docs/source.md

 ### Parsing chunks

 The parser can be fed ad-hoc chunks of Markdown.
-The `.feed(chunk: str)` method yields all the [blocks](#blocks-classes) that the chunk completed.
+The `feed()` method yields all the [blocks](#blocks-classes) that the chunk completed.

-After feeding the final chunk, you must call `.close()` to flush and yield any buffered blocks.
+After feeding the final chunk, you must call `close()` to flush and yield any buffered blocks.

 ```python
 from comprehemd import CodeBlock, HeadingBlock, MarkdownParser